Prithvi1306/Logistic-Regression-from-scratch/README.md

 # Logistic-Regression-from-scratch
-I developed Logistic Regression from scratch with the help of stats model for intercepts and validated AUC  with the sklearn library .
+I developed Logistic Regression from scratch with the help of stats model for finding intercepts and validated AUC for various thresholds.
+Compared model AUC ROC with the sklearn library for validation.